kkibria/scandroid/README.md

 # scandroid
 Scans english verse in *iambic* and *anapestic* meters.
-The version 1.1 source is copied from [Charles O. Hartman's page](https://oak.conncoll.edu/cohar/Programs.htm).
+The version 1.1(2015) source is copied from [Charles O. Hartman's page](https://oak.conncoll.edu/cohar/Programs.htm).

+I have updated the code for python 3.
 My ultimate goal is to use this for song lyric writing.

 ## User's Manual
 The manual for version 1.1 (pdf) is available at Hartman's page.
 I am not sure if the manual is covered under GPL, thats why I didn't copy it in this repo.